 Three Webinars on Diversity, Inclusion and Accountability

-As part of its Building an Impact Economy webinar series, Impact Entrepreneur will host a series of three webinars on diversity, inclusion and accountability in impact investment, designed in partnership with and moderated by Dr. Gillian Marcelle, blended capital expert and founder of Resilience Capital Ventures LLC.
+As part of its Building an Impact Economy webinar series, Impact Entrepreneur is hosting a series of three webinars on diversity, inclusion and accountability in impact investment, designed in partnership with and moderated by Dr. Gillian Marcelle, blended capital expert and founder of Resilience Capital Ventures LLC.

 Impact investment is growing and maturing.
 Mission-centric advocates in impact investing suggest that it is critically important during the current stage of its evolution to have dialogue about the underlying intention of impact investment as a critique and alternative to mainstream investment.
 The principles, values and methods that will become entrenched are likely to be shaped by the participants and the relationships that are formed.